Russia claims Ukraine crossborder sabotage raid; Kyiv denies

-KYIV, Ukraine (AP) — Russian officials accused Ukrainian saboteurs on Thursday of crossing into western Russia and attacking local villages, an accusation that Ukraine denied and alleged would be used by Moscow to step up attacks.
+KYIV, Ukraine (AP) — Russian officials accused Ukrainian saboteurs of crossing into western Russia and attacking local villages Thursday, an accusation that Ukraine denied, warning that Moscow could use the claims to justify stepping up its own assaults in the ongoing war.

-The exact circumstances of the incident reported in the Bryansk region were unclear, including what the strategic purpose of such an attack would be.
+The exact circumstances of the incident reported in the Bryansk region were unclear, including what the strategic purpose of such an attack might be.

 If confirmed, it would be another indication following drone attacks earlier this week that Kyiv could be stepping up pressure against Moscow by exposing Russian defensive weaknesses, embarrassing the Kremlin and sowing unease among Russian civilians.